Configure GCP Log View IAM Policies

-The gcp:logging/logViewIamPolicy:LogViewIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Cloud Logging log views.
-This guide focuses on four capabilities: authoritative policy replacement, role bindings for multiple members, non-authoritative member grants, and time-bound access with IAM Conditions.
+The gcp:logging/logViewIamPolicy:LogViewIamPolicy resource, part of the Pulumi GCP provider, manages IAM permissions for Cloud Logging log views, controlling who can read or modify log data.
+This guide focuses on three capabilities: authoritative policy replacement, time-bound access with IAM Conditions, and incremental member grants.

 Replace the entire IAM policy for a log view

-When you need complete control over access, you can set the entire IAM policy at once, replacing any existing permissions.
+When you need complete control over who can access a log view, you can set the entire IAM policy at once.

 import * as pulumi from "@pulumi/pulumi";